-As demonstrated in VII.C.7, this project does constitute Federal Major Modification for $NO_X$ and VOC; therefore, public noticing for Federal Major Modification purposes is required.
+As demonstrated in Sections VII.C.7 and VII.C.8, this project is a Federal Major Modification.
+Therefore, public noticing for Federal Major Modification purposes is required.

-Applications which include a new emissions unit with a Potential to Emit greater than 100 pounds during any one day for any pollutant will trigger public noticing requirements.
-As seen in Section VII.C.2 above, this project does not include a new emissions unit which has daily emissions greater than 100 lb/day for any pollutant; therefore public noticing for PE > 100 lb/day purposes is not required.
+Applications which include a new emissions unit with a PE greater than 100 pounds during any one day for any pollutant will trigger public noticing requirements.
+As seen in Section VII.C.2 above, this project does not include a new emissions unit which has daily emissions greater than 100 lb/day for any pollutant, therefore public noticing for PE > 100 lb/day purposes is not required.